eugenia1984/english/glossary.md

 - **Hang out** means to spend time relaxing or socializing.
 For example: ``We hang out at the park on weekends`` (spending leisure time)

+- **have a blast**:  is used to wish someone a lot of fun and enjoyment in an upcoming event or activity.
+For example, if your friend is going to a birthday party, you might say, ``Have a blast at the party!`` This means you hope they have a lot of fun at the party.

 - **have a break**: means to take a short rest or pause from what you are doing.

 - **have a chance to speak** implies that everyone is given the opportunity to contribute to the conversation.